Host your front-end developer portfolio

 <a>...</a>tags are safe to delete.

-Delete the "Massively" button that appears as you scroll down the portfolio by deleting the three lines under the
+Edit the "return-to-top" button, that appears as you scroll down the portfolio, by editing the text in the "Massively" text in the

 Save the file and open it in a web browser.
 Our portfolio should now look something like this: